gioramponi/LOGEL/README.md

 # Inverse Reinforcement Learning from a Gradient-based Learner

 This repository is the official implementation of Inverse Reinforcement Learning from a Gradient-based Learner.
+The code of LfL is taken from https://github.com/alexis-jacq/Learning_from_a_Learner.

 ## Requirements